sillygod/django-as-pure-api-server/README.md

-# Sun-practice
+# Django as Pure API Server

-a pure api server implemented by django
+a pure api server implemented by django and django rest framework

 ## DEVELOPMENT